chungheng/e6040/git_intro.md

 review your commits.
 Please make sure that you have what you intend to submit on BitBucket.

-### Commit Often, Commit More
+## Commit _Often_, Commit _More_
-We can not emphasize how important it is to commit frequently.
+We can not emphasize more how important it is to commit frequently.
 Try to do homework incrementally, and commit small changes as often as possible.